 The aim of the curriculum at St. Joseph’s Infant School is to provide pupils with a rich, relevant, broad and balanced education, in line with the National Curriculum, so they experience:-

-The teaching staff consider what they want the children to learn, why they are teaching it and carefully consider how to teach and assess it.
+From Nursery to Year Two, the teaching staff consider what they want the children to learn, why they are teaching it and carefully consider how to teach and assess it.
 We focus on skills, enquiry, research and knowledge, making use of a variety of approaches including using drama, computing, real-life experiences and outdoor learning to name a few, all contribute to providing opportunities to achieve outstanding learning, achievement and significant growth in pupils’ knowledge.
-The school focuses on promoting excellent attitudes to learning through developing Growth Mind-set.
+The school focuses on promoting excellent attitudes to learning through developing Growth Mind-set which focusses on resilience, perseverance, challenge and effort.

 Our curriculum vision is:-